-\begin{theorem}[Global minimizers of the free energy are symmetrically decreasing] Assume that $w$ satisfies~\cref{w-assumption} and is additionally $C^2$ on $(-s_w, s_w)$.
+\begin{theorem}[Global minimisers of the free energy are symmetrically decreasing] Assume that $w$ satisfies~\cref{w-assumption} and is additionally $C^2$ on $(-s_w, s_w)$.
 Fix $\gamma>0$ and $\ell \in (0, 1/(2s_w))$.
-Let $\rho$ be a global minimizer of the free energy~\eqref{eq:def:free_energy}.
-Then there exists a translation $T:\T \to \T$ such that $\rho = \rho^\ast \circ T$. \end{theorem} The above~\cref{thm:glob-min-sym-decreasing} provides a non-trivial result if we know that the global minimizer is non-trivial, that is different from the uniform state $\rhounif(\dx{x})= 1$, which is ensured by the existence of a transition point from~\cref{corollary:discontinuous}. \begin{corollary}[Single-cluster minimizer] Assume that $w:\R \to \R$ is as in~\cref{thm:glob-min-sym-decreasing}.
-Then for sufficiently small $\ell>0$ and $\gamma>\gamma_c$, the global minimizer $\rho_{\gamma,\ell}$ of $\calF_{\gamma,\ell}$ is a nontrivial single-cluster state. \end{corollary} The proof of~\cref{thm:glob-min-sym-decreasing} relies on the classical Riesz rearrangement inequality~\cite{baernstein1976spherical}. \begin{theorem}[Riesz rearrangement inequality] Consider the hypersphere $S^n$ for some $n\ge1$.
+Let $\rho$ be a global minimiser of the free energy~\eqref{eq:def:free_energy}.
+Then there exists a translation $T:\T \to \T$ such that $\rho = \rho^\ast \circ T$. \end{theorem} The above~\cref{thm:glob-min-sym-decreasing} provides a non-trivial result if we know that the global minimiser is non-trivial, that is different from the uniform state $\rhounif(\dx{x})= 1$, which is ensured by the existence of a transition point from~\cref{prop:discontinuous}. \begin{corollary}[Single-cluster minimiser] Assume that $w:\R \to \R$ is as in~\cref{thm:glob-min-sym-decreasing}.
+Then for sufficiently small $\ell>0$ and $\gamma>\gamma_c$, the global minimiser $\rho_{\gamma,\ell}$ of $\calF_{\gamma,\ell}$ is a nontrivial single-cluster state. \end{corollary} The proof of~\cref{thm:glob-min-sym-decreasing} relies on the classical Riesz rearrangement inequality~\cite{baernstein1976spherical}. \begin{theorem}[Riesz rearrangement inequality] Consider the hypersphere $S^n$ for some $n\ge1$.
 Let $K:[0, \pi]\to[0,\infty)$ be a decreasing function.
 Then, for all measurable non-negative functions $f,g$ on $S^n$ it holds that

 \end{theorem}